Tax Deductions for Vehicles Over 6,000lbs

 Ford F 150 Pick Up Truck Used For Business

 Outside of the $25,000 allowed for Section 179 depreciation of vehicles over 6,000 pounds, the IRS also permits something known as bonus depreciation.
-Unlike Section 179, it only applies to assets that were purchased new.
+Like Section 179, it also applies to assets that were purchased used.
 Anything that you buy used or pre-owned will not be eligible.
 Also, unlike most deductions, this one does not carry a dollar-based limit.
-On the contrary, you are eligible for a tax benefit amounting to 50% of the purchase price.
-If you buy a $100,000 truck, that means that $50,000 can be immediately expensed under bonus depreciation in the first year, so long as it was solely used for business.
+The rate of bonus depreciation continues to phase down, with eligible assets acquired and placed in service in 2024 eligible for 60% bonus depreciation before it decreases further in subsequent years.
+If you buy a $100,000 truck, that means that $60,000 can be immediately expensed under bonus depreciation in the first year, so long as it was solely used for business.

 Detailed List of Qualifying Vehicles